-clandestine procurement networks to develop its nuclear weapons program.
-Former Pakistani nuclear official A.Q.
-Khan subsequently used a similar network to supply Libya, North Korea, and Iran with materials related to uranium enrichment.101
+Proliferation networks stemming from Pakistan have their roots in the effort to develop a Pakistani nuclear bomb.
+Beginning in the 1970s, Pakistan used extensive clandestine procurement networks to obtain technology for its own nuclear weapons program.
+Former Pakistani nuclear scientist A. Q. Khan directed this procurement and subsequently used a similar network to supply Libya, North Korea, and Iran with designs and materials related to uranium enrichment for profit.